IRISSIUE/scrolly-story-generator/README.md

 - **Title** - the title of the page, displayed as Header (H1) at the top of the page
 - **Subtitle** - an optional subtitle, displayed below the title
 - **EndText** - text that can go at the end of page, after the scrolly content has ended, if you to wrap up the story.
+- **TextHorizontalPercentage** - determines how wide the text box is compared to the media in your story.
+The value here is the percentage of the width the text should have, so a value of 33 will give the text 1/3 of the width and the media 2/3 of the width.
+- **Authors** - optionally displays the author(s) of the page below the subtitle

+All of the fields that display text can have HTML tags with inline CSS styles within them, and the code will display it, as long as it doesn't conflict with an existing CSS style.

 ## Steps Tab